Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Debugging

+### VS Code

 This project is configured for remote debugging using VS Code with the official Python extension.
 Set `VS_CODE_REMOTE_DEBUG=True` in `docker/config/web.env` and restart your container to enable it.
 You should now be able to attach to the running Django server instance.

 [PTVSD](https://github.com/Microsoft/ptvsd) (Python Tools for Visual Studio debug server) is configured to listen for connections on port {{cookiecutter.docker_vscode_debug_port}}.

 ## Deployment